Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Magnetization profiles

-Since the theory is at the upper critical dimension, we proceed by writing the saddle-point equation.
+{A corresponding model in the lattice is of course the Ising model.} Since the theory is at the upper critical dimension, we proceed by writing the saddle-point equation.
 The saddle-point equation for the action at the critical point $\mu=0$ is

-We are interested in solving equation \eqref{y4d} in the case of a slab domain $[0,L]\times \mathbb{R}^3$.
-The magnetization $m(\mathbf{x})$ only depends on the transverse direction $x$, so the Laplacian $\bigtriangleup$ reduces to $\partial_x^2$.
+We are interested in solving Eq. \eqref{y4d} in the case of a slab domain $[0,L]\times \mathbb{R}^3$.
+The magnetization $m(\mathbf{x})$ depends only on the transverse direction $x$, so the Laplacian $\bigtriangleup$ reduces to $\partial_x^2$.
 The different solutions for various boundary conditions will be analyzed and compared in the rest of the this section.
-In Section~\ref{MC} we will compare the analytical results so obtained with Monte Carlo simulations for the Ising model on a $4d$ slab geometry with fixed boundary conditions.
+In Sec.~\ref{MC} we will compare the analytical results so obtained with Monte Carlo simulations for the Ising model on a four-dimensional slab geometry with fixed boundary conditions.

 Notice that given a solution $m(x)$ of \eqref{y4d} we can generate other solutions by translation and rescaling ruled by the parameters $x_0$, $\beta$, and $\lambda$, all of them being possibly complex: